Ellisthion/dnd/docs/world/world-overview.md

 ### Rochekell
 In Rochekell, magic is power.
 A mageocracy ruled by four powerful spellcasters, Rochekell enjoys both widespread usage of magic, as well as some of the strictest laws around its use.
 Some usages of enchantment magic, such as charms and love potions, can carry sentences harsher than for murder.

 Rochekell has recently had substantial political tension with its southern neighbour, Ravena, and it is believed that war is likely inevitable.
+Army recruitment has stepped up, and there's rumours of a forced levy.
+The Griffonwing, elite griffon riders, are a frequent sight patrolling the skies in tight formations.

 Rochekell's population is mostly humans and high elves, but ocean traders and magical portals bring all sorts of esoteric people.
 ### Ravena